Nicholas St. North and the Battle of the Nightmare King by William Joyce and Laura Geringer – book review

 When we are finally introduced to Nicholas, we learn he was a loveless orphan who was especially skilled at using weapons and stealing from people before leaving the Cossacks to create his own band of thieves.
 The story is told with a distance between us and the integral characters.
 They are like figures in history.
 The names wash over us in a sea of glorious, beautiful, but distant, information dumping.

 Then, on page 79, Nicholas the Bandit King makes a decision, and the story finally comes to life.
-From there on forward, the story was based on the thoughts and deeds of Nicholas, Katherine, and Ombric the magician.
+From there on forward, Nicholas St. North and the Battle of the Nightmare King was based on the thoughts and deeds of Nicholas, Katherine, and Ombric the magician.
 For me at least, this is where the book really began.

 Since the authors were establishing an alternate & fanciful history to the world, the backstory was important to tell.
 I simply didn’t enjoy how it was regaled, but then even as an older child I was not a fan of tall tales, which this story is in the tradition of.
 Pecos Bill, Paul Bunyan, John Henry, Calamity Jane, and Johnny Appleseed have nothing on this tallest of tales by William Joyce & Laura Geringer.

-If the reader hangs in there past the first third of the book—and honestly there is still much in there to be enjoyed—the reader will be rewarded with a delightful and imaginative tale of heroic deeds, friendship, struggles against evil, the triumph of man over himself, and fanciful illuminations by William Joyce.
+If the reader hangs in there past the first third of Nicholas St. North and the Battle of the Nightmare King—and honestly there is still much in there to be enjoyed—the reader will be rewarded with a delightful and imaginative tale of heroic deeds, friendship, struggles against evil, the triumph of man over himself, and fanciful illuminations by William Joyce.
 You truly will enjoy yourselves, and want to read what comes next.
 Just don’t expect too much Nicholas St. North.

 Release Date: October 4, 2011 (USA)